griddbnet/v2-docs/docs/tutorial/nifi.md

 cp ~/Downloads/rows.csv /path/to/nifi-input/
 ```

 This tutorial has demonstrated how to load a large dataset stored in CSV to GridDB.
 With the extensibility of Nifi, it is possible to Extract, Transform, and Load nearly any data set from any destination to any source without writing complex scripts.
-You can download the Nifi Flow template used in this tutorial [here]().